poooi/dev.poi.moe/docs/plugin-exports.md

 import { connect } from 'react-redux'
 import { createSelector } from 'reselect'
 import { Button } from 'react-bootstrap'

+// If you are using combineReducers or reduceReducers, import poi's hacked function instead of redux's
+// Or the third parameter of reducer will be ignored import { combineReducers } from 'views/redux/combine-reducers' import reduceReducers from 'views/redux/reduce-reducers'

 // Import selectors defined in poi, the path resolution is handled by poi import { extensionSelectorFactory } from 'views/utils/selectors'